utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 You can view the following information about the performance test:

-* Name of the collection being run
+* Name of the collection being run.
-* Number of virtual users
+* **Virtual users** -  The number of virtual users.
+Each virtual user simulates the behavior of a real-world user by running the collection repeatedly, in parallel with other virtual users.
-* Start and end time of the test
+* **Start** and **End** time of the test.
-* Response time (average, 95th percentile, minimum, and maximum)
-* Error rate percentage
-* Requests per second (throughput)
+* **Avg. response time** - The response time of all requests averaged together.
+* **95th response time** - 95% of all responses are equal to or less than this response time.
+* **Min. response time** - The lowest observed response time.
+* **Max. response time** - The highest observed response time.
+* **Error rate** - The percentage of requests that result in an error.
+Responses other than 2xx responses are considered errors.
+* **Requests per second** - The number of requests sent each second by the performance test runner, a measure of throughput.

 From the performance test runner, you can take the following actions: